 - Click anywhere on the curve where there is not already a control point.

 - Select it and click the

 Above the curve graph is a row of controls.
 These are:

-Zoom out of the graph to show fewer details and view the graph as a whole.
-You cannot zoom out further than the clipping borders (see Clipping below).
+- Zoom out of the graph to show fewer details and view the graph as a whole.
+You cannot zoom out further than the clipping region (see Clipping below).

 - Reset View

 - Vector type of curve point’s handle.
 Breaks the tangent at the curve handle, making it an angle.

 - Extend Horizontal